siapool/p2pool/README.md

 ## Share difficulty

-The pool has a fixed difficulty for a 1Gh/s miner to find two shares/day on average.
-The length of the sharechain is 8640 * 4 (= 4 days of shares if the all miners combined would find a share every 10 seconds).
+The pool has a starting difficulty for a 1Gh/s miner to find two shares/day on average.
+Target pool wide sharetime is 30 seconds and the length of the sharechain is 2 * 1440 * 4 (= 4 days).
+The difficulty of the pool is adjusted every 100 shares and calculated over the entire sharechain.

 ## Payout logic